eat-sleep-code/camera.zero/README.md

 ---

+## Web Controls
+If you need to control your camera via a web-based interface, please see [camera.remote](https://github.com/eat-sleep-code/camera.remote).

+---

 ## Infrared Cameras
 If you are using an infrared (IR) camera, you will need to modify the Auto White Balance (AWB) mode at boot time.